hpcleuven/VscDocumentation/source/software/git.rst

    git repository.
 #.
 The URL to the repository will be of the form
-   vscXXXXX@vsc.login.node:<full path to the repository>, e.g., if you're vsc20XYZ (a UANtwerpen account) and the repository is in the subdirectory testrepository of your data directory, the URL is vsc20XYZ@login.hpc.uantwerpen.be:/data/antwerpen/20X/vsc20XYZ/testrepository.
+   vscXXXXX@vsc.login.node:<full path to the repository>, e.g., if you're vsc20XYZ (a UAntwerpen account) and the repository is in the subdirectory testrepository of your data directory, the URL is vsc20XYZ@login.hpc.uantwerpen.be:/data/antwerpen/20X/vsc20XYZ/testrepository.
    So use this URL in the git remote add command.
 You don't need to